opslane/opslane/README.md

 # Opslane

-Opslane is a tool that helps the on-call experience less stressful.
+Opslane is a tool that helps make the on-call experience less stressful.

 It reduces alert fatigue by classifying alerts as actionable or noisy and providing contextual information for handling alerts.